Thai central bank unexpectedly cuts key rate by 25 bps

 The previous change in policy was a 25 basis point rate rise in September last year.

-The BOT raised its 2024 economic growth forecast to 2.7 per cent from 2.6 per cent seen earlier, and predicted 2.9 per cent growth in 2025, down from the 3.0 per cent previously projected.
+The BOT raised its 2024 economic growth forecast to 2.7 per cent from 2.6 per cent earlier, and predicted 2.9 per cent growth in 2025, down from the 3 per cent previously projected.

 The BOT cut its forecast for 2024 headline inflation to 0.5 per cent from 0.6 per cent, which is below the target range of 1 per cent to 3 per cent.